PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 # Paper Plugins

 Paper plugins allow developers to take advantage of more modern concepts introduced by Mojang, such as datapacks, to expand the field of what the Paper API is able to introduce.

-:::info[Experimental]
+:::warning[Experimental]

 This is experimental and may be subject to change.